fatimaghannam/ResolveHub/README.md

 ---

 > [!IMPORTANT]
 > ResolveHub is currently in the **planning and design phase**.
-The features described in this README represent the approved project scope and will be implemented incrementally.
+The features described in this README represent the project scope and will be implemented incrementally.

 ## Table of Contents